jonnor/datascience-master/dat390/report.md

 ## Mel-spectrogram

-The most popular filter-bank uses triangular filters evenly spaced on the Mel scale.
-A spectrogram processed with such a filterbank is called a Mel-spectrogram.
+A spectrogram processed with triangular filters evenly spaced on the Mel scale is called a Mel-spectrogram.

-`TODO: add ref for popularity`
-`REF: log mel-spectrogram highest performing and most popular DCASE2018 results`

 ![Mel-spaced filterbank.
-Filters are normalize to be unity-area.
-Source: [@LowlevelFeaturesTimbre, p.20]](./images/mel-filterbanks.png)
+Filters are set to to be unity-height.
 Mel-filters using unit-area filters also exist.
+Source: [@SpeechProcessingTutorial]](./images/mel-filterbanks-20.png)

 ![Mel-spectrogram of birdsong.
 The birdsong is clearly visible as up and down chirps at 3kHz and higher](./images/bird_clear_melspec.png)